Finding the Best Savings Accounts for Kids

 The Kids Savings Account from Alliant Credit Union received a near perfect score in our study.
-Even if your child is young and has no money to put into the account yet, Alliant will start him or her off with $5 to cover the minimum opening balance requirement.
-However, any accounts that don’t maintain an $100 average daily balance won’t be eligible for the 1.50% APY.
+Even if your child is young and has no money to put into the account yet, Alliant will start him or her off with $5 to cover the minimum opening deposit requirement.
+However, any accounts that don’t maintain a $100 average daily balance won’t be eligible for the 0.55% APY.

 Once your child turns 13, he or she will be able to apply for a Teen Checking Account with Alliant.
-This won’t replace the Kids Savings Account, and instead, your kid will maintain both accounts.
-All checking account holders also get a free debit card they can use to access funds in both accounts.
+This won’t replace the Kids Savings Account; instead, your child will maintain both accounts.
+All checking account holders also get a free debit card that they can use to access funds in both accounts.

 Parents, grandparents or legal guardians can connect their Alliant account with a Kids Savings Account.
-This will give you access to the child’s current account balance as well as mobile check deposit.
-The bank also has a couple financial education programs available so kids can become more self-sufficient with their money management.
+This will give you access to the child’s current account balance, as well as mobile check deposit.
+The bank also has a few financial education programs available so kids can become more self-sufficient with their money management.

 Although Alliant is a credit union, it has very lax standards for becoming a member.
 Fulfill any one of the following requirements and you will qualify: